HotuRam/web-scraping/README.md

 <br />
 <br />

- ## now its time to extract the text from google ad
+ ## Now its time to extract the text from google ad

  <br />

- ###  here easyocr come in play.....
+ ###  Here, easyocr come in play.....

         cd module2